matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 Since the room version namespaces the behaviour, the `allow` key and value, as well as the `restricted` join rule value do not need unstable prefixes.

+An unstable key of `org.matrix.msc3083.v2.event` will be used in the response from `/send_join` in place of `event` during development.

 ## Alternatives

 It may seem that just having the `allow` key with `public` join rules is enough